 After finally reaching the end of the dungeon, we found a showdown in progress.
 Joker had reached the end of the Caracol only just ahead of the Last Battalion, and had used the five crystal skulls to power a circular, stone device on an altar at the end of a big hall.
 He was protected by the three remaining doppelgangers – Tatsuya, Michel, and Lisa – as well as the fourth Masked Circle admin, the one we had never seen before, “Queen” something.
 On the other hand, he was now standing face-to-face with none other than the Fuhrer himself, Adolf Hitler armed with the Lance of Longinus, along with all seven remaining Longinus troopers!
 Speaking from personal experience from the end of the game (since virtually everyone in this room is fought at one time or another), Joker would have lost if things had come to blows, and in hindsight it’s clear he was counting on his inflated sense of destiny and control of the device to carry the day.

 Joker asks what a rumour demon even wants with Xibalba, something that grants dreams, and Hitler addresses him as a “marionette,” a word the Longinus troopers already used against Anna, and that will continue to be hurled at Joker as the game goes on.
 He then makes a speech about “destruction and progress… these contradictory impulses [that] are constantly at war within man.”
 Maya later starts shouting about mankind wanting to “evolve.”
 Funnily enough, I played another game recently (also a JRPG!) that was trying to make a similar point, and I want to ask both of them: whaaaaat kind of “human progress” and “evolution” are you actually talking about?
 They were both equally vague!
-When it comes to Hitler, I could make a few guesses, but Maya and everyone in the other game babble about this too.
+When it comes to Hitler, I could make a few guesses from history, but Maya and everyone in the other game babble about this too.
 I would appreciate some specifics, something concrete, but as these two game went on, the concept they were talking about got more and more nebulous.
 Maybe the games were trying to cast a super wide net to capture every player’s idea of “progress” and “dreams”?
 Or maybe they were trying to avoid controversy in saying one particular thing is “progress?”
 In any event, they cast such broad nets that they missed me entirely and I doubt I’m alone.
 It reaches the point where characters are practically using “progress” and “evolution” as a nonsense words.
 “The human race will always pursue gooditude, but is it worth the badliness?”
 I’m curious if these are just two games were coincidental examples of sloppy writing, or if “progress,” “evolution,” and “dreams” mean something specific and concrete to a Japanese reader, as a sort of cultural shorthand, and that’s going over my head?
 Iiiii’m kind of inclined to think it’s just bad writing!

 Two of the Longinus troopers stay behind to ward off the player party while the others engage the cultists, and Joker and Hitler argue over who would be the better dictator.
 Even dictators don’t talk like this.
-But whatever – it seems the progress is complete, and Xibalba rises from the island where it was buried, levelling the border of the city and carrying the rest of the city into the air atop a giant gyroscope-like flying machine!
+But whatever: it seems the progress is complete, and Xibalba rises from the island where it was buried, levelling the border of the city and carrying the rest of the city into the air atop a giant gyroscope-like flying machine!
 Four temples also appeared in the city, specifically in the places where King Leo had planted the bombs earlier, each featuring one of the zodiac signs we’ve been seeing repeated by the cultists.
 The cult “Queen” that we haven’t met before now reacts to this transformation with shock, and is identified by her character profile as Lady Aquarius, no mention of “Queen” whatsoever despite Ulala’s fiancé explicitly calling her a “Queen” (or maybe he was referring to Lady Scorpio – it makes just as little difference now!).
 Just then, Joker has an attack of conscience as Jun’s personality surfaces, and Longinus #1, riding a specially marked white Marionette mech, jumped up and launched an attack at him.
 Lady Aquarius shoves him out of the way, curiously calling him “Jun.”
 She is knocked out.
 And since I didn’t notice her curiously calling him “Jun” until I was writing this, I didn’t realize anything was suspicious about her at all and spent the rest of the playthrough making fun of the game for including her at the “last minute.”
 Sorry P2.
 Well, partially sorry.
 You really should have included her earlier instead of making her a virtual non-character.

 Longinus #1 then grabs one of the skulls out of the device – the Heaven Skull, Joker’s own – and flies off with it.
 The others follow… including Hitler, who I imagine may have been written as wearing a mech suit, only to be given a dress suit in the final game, meaning he just sort of jets away on his own flatulence.